How to pay your fees

 Camosun continues to accept a variety of payment methods, including online banking (preferred).

-Tuition and student fees can be paid by online banking up until midnight on the fee deadline date without incurring a late penalty.
+Tuition and student fees can be paid using you financial institution's online banking options up until midnight on the fee deadline date without incurring a late penalty.
 Registration deposits should be paid 3-5 business days prior to your assigned registration date.

-The Registrar’s Office at both campuses accepts debit card, cash, cheque, and money order during regular office hours.
-Effective January 2020, Camosun will no longer accept cash payments for tuition and student-related fees.
+The Registrar’s Office at both campuses accepts debit card, cheque, and money order during regular office hours.
+Effective January 2020, Camosun no longer accepts cash payments for tuition and student-related fees.

 We do not accept credit cards for paying domestic tuition (except for the application fee, registration deposit, and tuition for continuing education classes).
 Why not?